robguilarr/robguilar/content/posts/firstmediumpost/firstmediumpost.md

 draft: false
 author: "Roberto Aguilar"
 authorLink: ""
-description: "Rob stated a new side blog and here are all the details about it"
+description: "Just started a new side blog and here are all the details about it"
 #featuredImage: "featured-image.jpg"
 featuredImagePreview: "images/posts/Medium.jpeg"
 images: ["images/posts/Medium.jpeg"]